Where to Buy Orthotic-Friendly Shoes in the UK

 What Does the NHS Cover?

 The NHS provides orthotic devices (insoles, AFOs, and similar) free of charge when prescribed.
-However, the NHS does not routinely provide shoes to go with them.
+However, the NHS doesn't routinely provide shoes to go with them.

 There are exceptions.
-The NHS may provide prescribed bespoke footwear in cases where no commercially available shoe can accommodate the patient's device or foot shape.
-This typically applies to people with significant foot deformity, diabetic foot complications on specific clinical pathways, or other complex needs.
+The NHS may provide prescribed bespoke footwear when no commercially available shoe can accommodate the patient's device or foot shape.
+This typically applies to people with substantial foot deformity, diabetic foot complications on specific clinical pathways, or other complex needs.

-If bespoke footwear is prescribed, it is provided free of charge through the orthotics department.
+If bespoke footwear is prescribed, it's provided free through the orthotics department.
 If you think you might qualify, ask your orthotist or podiatrist directly.
-They can advise on whether a referral for bespoke footwear is appropriate for your situation.
+They can advise on whether a referral is appropriate for your situation.

 Frequently Asked Questions